Kate Douglas Wiggin: Early career

-Wiggin met dry goods (specifically, linen) importer George Christopher Riggs on her way to England in 1894.
-The pair are said to have hit it off and had agreed to marry even before the ship docked in England.
-In the Ellis Island logs from Wiggin's 1894 trip back to New York City from Liverpool, the two sign their names next to each other, indicating their closeness.
-The pair married in New York City on March 30, 1895, at All Souls Church.
-George Riggs soon became one of Wiggin's biggest advocates as she became more successful.
+On her way to England in 1894, Wiggin met George Christopher Riggs, an importer of dry goods, specifically linen.
+The pair are said to have hit it off and to have agreed to marry even before the ship docked in England.
+In the Ellis Island logs from Wiggin's 1894 trip back to New York from Liverpool, the two signed their names next to each other, indicating their closeness.
+They married in New York City on March 30, 1895, at All Souls Church.

-After the marriage she continued to write under the name of Wiggin.
-Her literary output included popular books for adults; with her sister, Nora A. Smith, she published scholarly work on the educational principles of Friedrich Fröbel: Froebel's Gifts (1895), Froebel's Occupations (1896), and Kindergarten Principles and Practice (1896); and she wrote the classic children's novel Rebecca of Sunnybrook Farm (1903), as well as the 1905 best-seller Rose o' the River.
-Rebecca of Sunnybrook Farm became an immediate bestseller; both it and Mother Carey's Chickens (1911) were adapted to the stage.
-Houghton Mifflin collected her writings in 10 volumes in 1917.
+Riggs soon became one of Wiggin's biggest advocates as she became more successful.
+She continued to write under the name of Wiggin after the marriage.
+Her literary output included popular books for adults.
+With her sister, she published scholarly work on the educational principles of Friedrich Fröbel: Froebel's Gifts (1895), Froebel's Occupations (1896), and Kindergarten Principles and Practice (1896).
+In 1903 she wrote the classic children's novel Rebecca of Sunnybrook Farm, which became an immediate best-seller, as did Rose o' the River in 1905.
+Rebecca of Sunnybrook Farm and Mother Carey's Chickens (1911) were adapted to the stage.
+Houghton Mifflin collected Wiggin's writings in 10 volumes in 1917.

-For a time, she lived at Quillcote, her summer home in Hollis, Maine (now listed on the National Register of Historic Places).
-Quillcote is around the corner from the town's library, the Salmon Falls Library, which Wiggin founded in 1911.
-Wiggin founded the Dorcas Society of Hollis & Buxton, Maine in 1897.
-The Tory Hill Meeting House in the adjacent town of Buxton, Maine inspired her book (and later play) The Old Peabody Pew (1907).
+For a time, Wiggin lived at Quillcote, her summer home in Hollis, Maine (now listed on the National Register of Historic Places).
+Quillcote is around the corner from the town library, the Salmon Falls Library, which she founded in 1911.
+She also founded a Dorcas Society in Hollis and the adjacent town of Buxton, Maine in 1897.
+The Tory Hill Meeting House in Buxton inspired her book (and later play) The Old Peabody Pew (1907).